burnished-edge/pyRevit-Plumbing-Calculator/README.md

 5. Expand the **View Math Breakdown** panel at the base to evaluate the raw aggregated code math formatting.
 6. Click **Calculate & Push Data to Revit**.
 This automatically writes parameter values to individual rooms, targets your schedule block instance via `GT_Level_Target`, and updates the sheet schedule integers instantly.

+>Note if the table isn't placed or if the Level name isn't filled out or doesn't match any level names, you will see an error message.
+This can be safely ignored if you don't need the table.

 ![Plugin Main Window Dashboard](docs/images/calculator_dashboard_ui.png)

 ---